 A fictional Trailerite couple, Nicholas Collini, and wife Anastacia (or "Tacy"), purchase a 35-foot New Moon "mobile apartment home" for a whopping $5,345.00 (a brand-new "Levittowner Number 1" tract house could have been had for $10,990 at the time).
 The Collinis spend their honeymoon on the road and, as one might expect, several side-splitting scenes ensue.

 "The Long, Long Trailer" was MGM's top-grossing comedy film for several years.
-It was also major business booster for Michigan-based Redman Industries-New Moon Homes.
+It was also a major business booster for Michigan-based Redman Industries-New Moon Homes.

 Original VHS cover from MGM Studios (1990) [See Media Fair Use Rationale at end of article]